nix-community/nixpkgs-update/doc/batch-updates.md

 1. Setup [hub](https://github.com/github/hub) and give it your GitHub credentials, so it saves an oauth token.
 This allows nixpkgs-update to query the GitHub API.
+Alternatively, if you prefer not to install and configure `hub`, you can manually create a GitHub token with `repo` and `gist` scopes.
+Provide it to `nixpkgs-update` by exporting it as the `GITHUB_TOKEN` environment variable (`nixpkgs-update` reads credentials from the files `hub` uses but no longer uses `hub` itself).

 2. Clone this repository and build `nixpkgs-update`:
     ```bash